PhoenixTales/phoenix-docs/world/world-v0-1.md

 Where the Alpha and Release world conflict, our *criteria of reconstruction* apply.
 * As the Alpha is taking priority, all locations that are important for the constitution of the alpha vision (as it has been established through the promotional material of GOTHIC) are restored.
 * Locations that have been added in the release version are preserved, when they are (1) mere *additions* to the alpha world or (2) minor changes to existing areas, that we can without a doubt consider as *improvements* that are still in accordance with said vision and not *alterations* of it.

-In short:
+Summarised in short terms:

 ```
   Phoenix World v0 = Gothic World v1.6